The case of the undetected, costly plan errors

 EGPS Action and Outcome

 Our Compliance Team took action and prepared the Form 5500 for all previous years.
 We helped the client minimize penalties by submitting the late filings under the DOL’s delinquent filer’s voluntary compliance program.
 We restated the noncompliant plan documents and submitted the failure for correction under the IRS’s voluntary correction program (VCP).
-The plan valuation work was completed and brought up-to-date by our in-house actuaries, and the EGPS Compliance Team corrected the ineligible distribution occurrences.
+Our in-house actuaries completed and updated the plan valuation work, and the EGPS Compliance Team corrected the ineligible distribution occurrences.
 We guided the employer through the corrections by explaining our findings and recommendations to bring the plan back into compliance and minimize risk.

 By correcting the plan, the employer avoided an estimate of tens of thousands of dollars in potential late filing penalties and sanctions.
 The employer also hired an experienced financial advisor to help aid them in future retirement plan decisions.